Mule Deer Caught in Barbed Wire Saved by Hunters

 “There was a boatload of wire wrapped on the antler and the fastest thing to do was cut the horn off.
 The warden was worried about the buck being able to control its body temperature.
 It took about 10 seconds to cut the horn and then he gave a second shot to wake him up, it was pretty fast.”

-Pretty soon, the big one-antlered buck was back up — but not in the greatest shape, as it stood there panting for a while with its tongue hanging out the side of its mouth.
+Pretty soon, the big one-antlered buck was back up, but not in the greatest shape.
+It stood there panting for a while with its tongue hanging out the side of its mouth.

 After awaking from sedation, the buck pants with tongue lolling.

 After a while, the buck went on its way, and Landis had one heck of a great souvenir to help him remember the day he helped save a buck from a death of slow starvation, or being eaten alive by coyotes.